On the origin of the Boltzmann distribution: Introduction

 \section{Introduction}

-In statistical mechanics, a system can be found in various possible states, which may differ by their energies.
-In an equilibrium with a given temperature, the distribution of states is given by the Boltzmann distribution: The probability that the system has energy $E$ is proportional to the number (or mass) of states with energy $E$ times $\ee^{-\beta E}$, where $1/\beta$ is proportional to the temperature.
-Formally, if $\mu$ is a probability measure on the reals describing the mass of states at each energy---i.e., for $A \subseteq \R$, the mass of states with energy in $A$ is $\mu(A)$---then the distribution of energy is given by the measure $\Phi_\beta[\mu]$ where
+In statistical mechanics, a system can be found in various possible states.
+A state refers to a complete microscopic description of the system which encodes all physically relevant variables, and in particular determines the system's energy.\footnote{Statistical mechanics serves only as a motivation for the mathematical question we study.
+For a brief introduction to the relevant physics concepts, see Section~2.1 of \cite{mezard2009information}.
+An uninterested reader may proceed directly to the ``Definitions and Results'' section.} In an equilibrium with a given temperature, the distribution of states is given by the Boltzmann distribution: The probability that the system has energy $E$ is proportional to the number of states with energy $E$ times $\ee^{-\beta E}$, where $1/\beta$ is proportional to the temperature of the environment.
+Formally, if $\mu$ is a probability measure on the reals describing the fraction of states with given energy---i.e., for measurable $A \subseteq \R$, the fraction of states with energy in $A$ is $\mu(A)$---then the distribution of energy is given by the measure $\Phi_\beta[\mu]$ where

 and $C$ is the normalization constant.

 The map $\Phi_\beta$ that assigns to each probability measure $\mu$ on $\R$ the measure $\Phi_\beta[\mu]$ has two important properties: First, it preserves the measure class of $\mu$, so that $\mu$ and $\Phi_\beta[\mu]$ are mutually absolutely continuous.
 Second, it commutes with convolution: